wonderflow-bv/wonderflow-api-java-client/README.md

 Here you find an example of a Java-based API client.

-The example include just one request: `Http POST /token` to the Wonderflow API.
+The example include one request: `Http POST /token`, for obtaining a token from the Wonderflow API.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->